AESMatias/ConnectX-Project/README.md

 ## Authors✨
 @AESMatias & @emonkey0
 # Next things to do 🚀
+- Fix the quality issue that occurs when we upload an image.
 ### Improve the memory optimization:

 ### Modularize the code and solve the problem of hight cohesion and low coupling: